Schumzy/R_RESTApi/docs/OpenCPU_in_Docker.md

 > ### :information_source: For Linux
 > Same procedure (items 3. - 5.) as in Windows except that you have to put a "sudo" before every docker command for using it as an administrator!

-# 6. Make requests
+## 6. Make requests

-If it stated “OpenCPU cloud server ready”, one can test the port and make GET/POST requests.
+If it stated **"OpenCPU cloud server ready"**, one can test the port and make GET/POST requests.
 The status **"200 OK"** means that the request has succeeded.
 You can make the requests using R directly, using [Postman](https://www.getpostman.com/ ), using Python or some other languages.
 The url should look like this:

 * Local: